 This also presents a barrier for marketers trying to reach lower funnel audiences.
 Lower funnel audiences mainly consist of retargeting customers, in which advertisers use first-party data to create effective campaigns that incentivize customers to make a final purchase.
-Apple’s iOS 14.5 update provides a challenge in this transition as users begin opting out of app tracking.
+Apple’s iOS 14.5 Release update provides a challenge in this transition as users begin opting out of app tracking.
 Retargeting audiences that marketers have been accustomed to using may very likely decrease within the coming months forcing advertisers to adjust their low funnel strategies.

 While we can hope that most users will choose to opt-in, there’s a higher chance that they may pick the exact opposite.
 Remember: the average person comes across an average of 6,000 to 10,000 ads each day, according to PPC Protect.
 And many of these users are likely tired of seeing ads on a regular basis, especially on social media.
 These factors may put the reliance on Facebook and Instagram as reliable sources of conversions into question.

 How can your small business adapt?